TechForUK/my_eu/README.md

 1. [Go to the API list](https://console.cloud.google.com/google/maps-apis/api-list) and ensure that both the Google Maps JavaScript API and the Places API are enabled.

-2. [Go to the Credentials list](https://console.cloud.google.com/apis/credentials) and generate a key for development.
+2. [Go to the Credentials list](https://console.cloud.google.com/apis/credentials) and generate an API key for development.

 ### Environment

-For development, you need to have the
+For development, you need to put your development Google Maps API key in an environment variable:
 ```
-DEVELOPMENT_MY_EU_API_KEY=...
+DEVELOPMENT_MY_EU_API_KEY=YourKeyHere
 ```
-environment variable set to your development Google Maps API key.

-To deploy to production, you need a `PRODUCTION_MY_EU_API_KEY` variable set similarly; see notes on deployment below.
+(To deploy to production, you need a `PRODUCTION_MY_EU_API_KEY` variable set to a production API key; see notes on deployment below.)

 ### Running the Application